jamieallen59/Js_target_bar/README.md

 # JS Loading Bar

-**Why?**

-For our final project [Challenge Me](http://challenge--me.herokuapp.com/), we wanted it include a dynamic bar that would display how much a user had raised of their fundraising target.
+For our final project, [Challenge Me](http://challenge--me.herokuapp.com/), we wanted to include a dynamic loading bar that would display how much a user had raised of their fundraising target.

-We decided to implement a loading bar using:
+We decided to implement the loading bar using:

  + JavScript
  + JQuery